 Dog-friendly days out

-With Covid-19 restrictions easing and more destinations opening for their busy summer period, there are many options for dog-friendly days out across the country.
+There are many options for dog-friendly days out across the country.
 Taking your dog on a day out can be a fun adventure for you both and a good opportunity to let your dog explore the world whilst getting its daily exercise.
 English Heritage have a range of travel guides for their dog friendly properties and a list of their best dog-friendly days out which you may wish to use.

 Make sure you know and follow any specific rules wherever you go, such as whether your dog needs to be on the lead in certain areas.
 You may need to take extra precautions – for example, around wildlife or if livestock are present – so be sure to check out our walking advice.